JWise16/pico-llm/docs/llm_mode_demo.md

 - Provider implementations (OpenAI, Anthropic)
 - Rule generator for converting LLM output to Picobot rules

-#### State Representation
+#### Rule Generation Process

-The LLM receives:
+1. The LLM receives a detailed prompt explaining the rule format and requirements
-- Current position (x, y)
+2. It generates a complete set of rules in JSON format
-- Surrounding walls (North, South, East, West)
+3. The rules are parsed and validated
-- Visited positions
+4. Any missing rules are automatically filled with default behaviors
-- Current state number
+5. The complete rule set is used by the Picobot simulator

 ### Known Issues and Limitations

 #### Rule Generation

-1. **Format Compliance**: The LLM currently struggles to consistently generate rules in the exact required format:
+1. **Format Compliance**: The LLM sometimes struggles to consistently generate rules in the exact required format:
    - Rules should be: `STATE PATTERN -> MOVE NEXT_STATE`
    - Example: `0 NExx -> W 1`